-In my previous mandate, I got my first contact with Java in a too long time, and consequently had my first contact with its most popular framework, Spring.
+In 2020, I got my first contact with Java in a too long time, and consequently had my first contact with its most popular framework, Spring.
 Discovering Spring obviously prompted me to discover its documentation, as well as quite a few flaws.

 But rather than trying to fix these, the Spring project took the puzzling decision of migrating most of its issue tracking to...
 GitHub!
-Although in reality Spring now has all of its Jira instance's issues plus countless more from GitHub, for Trevor Marshall (a VMware employee), that was apparently a good enough reason to pretend the 4 ITS issues I reported were "resolved".
-Even though none has actually been resolved at all, even to this day.
+Although in reality Spring now has all of its Jira instance's issues plus countless more from GitHub, for Trevor Marshall (a VMware employee), that was apparently a good enough reason to pretend the 4 ITS issues I reported2 were "resolved".
+Even though none has actually been resolved at all, even to this day (Summer 2022).